Ready to say goodbye to student loan debt for good? Learn More

 X

-Keeping a Checking Account During Chapter 7 Bankruptcy
+Can You Keep Your Checking Account During Chapter 7 Bankruptcy?

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 In a Nutshell

-Written by Jonathan Petts
+Written by the Upsolve TeamLegally reviewed by Jonathan Petts

-If you’re getting ready to file bankruptcy it’s normal to be worried about what happens to your bank account when you file.
+If you’re getting ready to file bankruptcy, it’s normal to be worried about what happens to your bank account when you file.
 The good news is that in most Chapter 7 bankruptcy cases, nothing happens to bank accounts.
 Let’s tackle this topic one question at a time.

-Yes.
-The limit is based on the bankruptcy exemptions you’re claiming on your Schedule C. Some states have specific exemption laws to protect account balances.
+Some, but not many, states have specific exemption laws to protect account balances.
 If your state has a specific exemption law for bank accounts, the most important thing to check is how much of your bank account balance it protects.
 There’s always some kind of limit.

 In that case, start by asking yourself these two questions: